gamemanual0/gm0/source/docs/software/tutorials/vision.rst

 FTC Dashboard runs a dashboard webpage on the Control Hub that, among other things, streams a live preview of a connected camera.
 This is a very useful tool for testing and debugging vision applications.

-.. warning:: FTC Dashboard is not legal to run during matches, make sure it is disabled during a competition.
+.. warning:: FTC Dashboard is not legal to run during matches, so it is best to make sure it is disabled during competition.
 More information can be found `here <https://acmerobotics.github.io/ftc-dashboard/competition>`__.

 You can find FTC Dashboard `here <https://github.com/acmerobotics/ftc-dashboard>`__.